MI7J/mangos/sql/additions/readme.txt

     cp 3 - Implement reconnection to MySQL database.
-That function can be used only with MySQL client version 5.0.3 or higher cp 4 - Implementation of Spell Disabling System cp 5 - Increased honor amount from town bosses
+That function can be used only with MySQL client version 5.0.3 or higher cp 4 - Implementation of Spell Disabling System cp 5 - Increased honor amount from town bosses cp 6 - Not apply enchants bonuses if require skill/level.
+Patch povided by Wowka321